 The Old Georgetown Board (OGB) is committed to preserving historic windows, especially those that are difficult or impossible to replace with old growth wood, hand-blown glass, or unique details.
 It is the Board’s policy that windows installed prior to 1950 be restored where possible.
 Old Georgetown Board staff will make a determination on the age, condition, and type of windows in question, supported by appropriate documentation supplied by the applicant.

 Where historic windows to do not exist, or are deteriorated beyond repair, the OGB supports replacement windows that are in keeping with the style of the building and in materials compatible with the historic district.
-Generally, this means wood, single-glazed, true-divided light windows on street-facing elevations.
-The Board is committed to sustainability and supports simulated divided light replacement wood windows on non-street facing elevations.
+Generally, this means wood, single-glazed, true-divided light windows on elevations that face a public way or are readily visible from public space.
+The Board is committed to sustainability and supports simulated divided light replacement wood windows on secondary elevations that are less visible from public space.
 Interior storm windows or energy panels are acceptable where insulated glazing is not appropriate.
-High-quality fiberglass, aluminum-clad wood, and metal replacement windows are generally acceptable on non-street facing elevations of buildings or additions constructed after 1975, when these materials came into more widespread use.
+High-quality fiberglass, aluminum-clad wood, and metal replacement windows are generally acceptable on buildings or additions constructed after 1975, when these materials came into more widespread use.

 • Visible vinyl jamb liners are discouraged.
 If your window manufacturer does not offer authentic wood jambs, consider a single-hung window without the lower jamb liner or wood jamb liner covers.

 • If historic wood frames and brickmold exist, the OGB will require these be retained and restored in place.
 If the sashes are not historic or deteriorated beyond repair, the OGB typically prefers to see replacement sash kits that do not contain a sub-frame.
 The use of a sub-frame (often called “insert” or “pocket” windows) decreases the total glazing area, thus altering the style and aesthetic of the house.
-High-quality, paintable fiberglass insert windows are acceptable on buildings or additions constructed after 1975, if it can be shown the jamb tolerances are minimal.
+High-quality, paintable fiberglass insert windows are acceptable on buildings or additions constructed after 1975, if it can be shown the jamb tolerances are minimal through detailed architectural drawings.

 • Interior screens are preferred, however if exterior screens are desired, half-screens with a highly transparent mesh are acceptable, whereas full screens are not permitted.